-When you start an Engagement Plan, Salesforce automatically creates all the tasks from that plan, assigns them to the right people, and sets due dates - helping your team stay organized, consistent, and focused on building relationships.
-(Engagement Plans are available only in Salesforce orgs with NPSP installed.)
+When you start an Engagement Plan, Salesforce automatically creates the tasks from that plan, assigns them to the right people, and sets due dates based on the template.
+This helps your team stay organized, consistent, and focused on relationship-building rather than manual task tracking.

 Templates vs. Plans

-An Engagement Plan Template defines the list of tasks, their timing, and who they should be assigned to.
-It’s the setup you create once and reuse whenever that process is needed.
+An Engagement Plan Template defines the reusable process.
+It includes the list of tasks, their timing, their dependencies, and who they should be assigned to.
+Think of the template as the master checklist you create once and reuse whenever that process is needed.

 Key Engagement Plan Features and Customization